Anne Teresa De Keersmaeker: Biography

 The success of Fase contributed largely to the foundation of the Rosas in 1983.
-Rosas danst Rosas - Anne Teresa De Keersmaeker's first choreography for the young company to new compositions of Thierry De Mey and Peter Vermeersch - brought Rosas the international breakthrough as a company.
+Rosas danst Rosas, de Keersmaeker's first choreography for the young company to new compositions of Thierry De Mey and Peter Vermeersch, brought Rosas the international breakthrough as a company.
 During the eighties, Rosas was supported by Kaaitheater of Brussels (director Hugo De Greef).
 Within the framework of Kaaitheater, her oeuvre took shape.
-Performances such as Elena's Aria (1984), Bartók/Aantekeningen (1986), a staging of Heiner Müller's triptych Verkommenes Ufer/Medeamaterial Landschaft mit Argonauten (1987), Mikrokosmos-Monument Selbstporträt mit Reich und Riley (und Chopin ist auch dabei)/In zart fliessender Bewegung - Quatuor Nr.4, (1987), Ottone, Ottone (1988), Stella (1990) and Achterland (1990) were produced in collaboration with Kaaitheater.
+Performances such as Elena's Aria (1984), Bartók/Aantekeningen (1986), a staging of Heiner Müller's triptych Verkommenes Ufer/Medeamaterial Landschaft mit Argonauten (1987), Mikrokosmos-Monument Selbstporträt mit Reich und Riley (und Chopin ist auch dabei)/In zart fliessender Bewegung - Quatuor Nr.4, (1987), Ottone, Ottone (1988), Stella (1990) and Achterland (1990), were produced in collaboration with Kaaitheater.

 In 1992, La Monnaie's general director Bernard Foccroulle invited Rosas to become the resident company of Brussels' Royal Opera De Munt/La Monnaie.
-At the start of the residency, Anne Teresa De Keersmaeker set herself three objectives: to intensify the relation between dance and music, to build a repertory, and to launch a dance school (after the disappearance of MUDRA from Brussels in 1988).
-That year, Rosas created ERTS and released Rosa - a film of a choreography by Anne Teresa De Keersmaeker to Bartók music directed by Peter Greenaway.
+At the start of the residency, de Keersmaeker set herself three objectives: to intensify the relation between dance and music, to build a repertory, and to launch a dance school (after the disappearance of MUDRA from Brussels in 1988).
+That year, Rosas created ERTS and released Rosa—a film of a choreography by Anne Teresa De Keersmaeker to Bartók music directed by Peter Greenaway.
 Later that year, Rosas created Mozart Concert Arias, un moto di gioia for the Avignon Festival.
 A production made in collaboration with the Orchestre des Champs Elysées, directed by Philippe Herreweghe.

 In 1993, Rosas created Toccata, to the music of J.S.
 Bach, for the Holland Festival.
 In May 1994, the KunstenFESTIVALdes Arts in Brussels premièred Kinok, produced in collaboration with Thierry De Mey and the Ictus Ensemble.
 At the end of 1994, this collaboration resulted in a new creation: Amor Constante más allá de la muerte.
 In November 1995, La Monnaie premièred Verklärte Nacht, a choreography that was part of a production of Schönberg music Erwartung/Verklärte Nacht.

 In 1995, Rosas and La Monnaie launched in Brussels a new international school for contemporary dance, the Performing Arts Research and Training Studios (PARTS), where sixty students coming from some 25 countries are trained, over a three-year period, by more than 50 teachers.

-In December 1996, Woud, three movements to the music of Berg, Schönberg & Wagner was premièred in Seville.
+In December 1996, Woud, three movements to the music of Berg, Schönberg & Wagner was premiered in Seville.

-At the beginning of 1997, Anne Teresa De Keersmaeker created, together with Steve Paxton and The Wooster Group, 3 solos for Vincent Dunoyer.
+At the beginning of 1997, de Keersmaeker created, together with Steve Paxton and The Wooster Group, 3 solos for Vincent Dunoyer.
 In November 1997, Just Before, to a live performance by the Ictus Ensemble of music composed by Magnus Lindberg, John Cage, Iannis Xenakis, Steve Reich, Pierre Bartholomée and Thierry De Mey, was presented in La Monnaie.